 Following the completion of a PhD in Clinical Psychology at the University of Manchester, I am keen to use my skillset to explore mental health interventions designed and informed by service users.
-Whilst the main focus remains to alleviate immediate distress, our work at WTRF is to explore longer-term solutions that could prevent difficulties from emerging.
-This includes, the role of families, schools, communities and the society overall in supporting and promoting positive mental health.
+While the main focus remains to alleviate immediate distress, our work at Tuke Foundation is to explore longer-term solutions that could prevent difficulties from emerging.
+This includes the role of families, schools, communities and the society overall in supporting and promoting positive mental health.

 I’m a former service user with a history of “agoraphobia”, health anxiety, and substance abuse.
-My main areas of interest in mental health are research methodology and malpractice, anxiety “disorders”, social deprivation, trauma, and psychosomatic illness.
+My main areas of interest in mental health are research methodology and malpractice, anxiety “disorders”, social deprivation, trauma, and men’s issues.
 My professional history includes media content production, business development and networking, and project management, all skills that reflect my day-to-day duties at the WTRF.

 Dr Lucy Johnstone is a consultant clinical psychologist, author of ‘Users and abusers of psychiatry’ (Routledge 2000), ‘A straight-talking guide to psychiatric diagnosis’ (PCCS Books 2014) and co-editor of ‘Formulation in psychology and psychotherapy: making sense of people’s problems’ (Routledge, 2013).
 She is lead author of the ‘Power Threat Meaning Framework’ (BPS, 2018) and now works as an independent trainer.